Civil War is defined as, generally speaking, a war between citizens of the same country.

 No need for further pontification, conversation, consternation, anticipation, aggravation, predication and bloviation about a "coming civil war" in the United States.
 Such folly is the product of madmen and idiots.
 The United States is civil war and has always been at war with itself (quite fitting, I proclaim).

 There are simply varying degrees of it.
-The United States, like the fabled scorpion, says to both it and the world at large "I am sorry, but I could not resist the urge.
-Its in my nature."
+The United States, like the fabled scorpion, says to both itself and the world at large "I am sorry, but I could not resist the urge.
+It’s in my nature."
 And, in its defense, I can attest to the fact that it cannot resist the urge because it is, indeed, in its nature.

 Natural manure.

-Greek tragedian Aechylus stated "In war, truth is the first casualty".
+Greek tragedian Aeschylus stated "In war, truth is the first casualty.”
 The civil war is here, for the truth, in the United States, has always been dead.
 Its perpetual conflicts are not resultant of any righteous aspiration to moral ascension or decency, whether they be domestic or international.
 Its bloodlust is not a manifestation of some truth sought-after; it is the preservation of lies.
-The United States is a nation in which no one can discern lies from truths, Ergo, not only is the truth dead, so are lies because one cannot be distinguished from the other.
+The United States is a nation in which no one can discern lies from truths.
+Thusly, not only is the truth dead, so are lies because one cannot be distinguished from the other.